The Only Reason I Would Buy Simon Property Group (NYSE:SPG)

 I can't think of a more poignant quote that captures why malls are in secular decline.
 The paradigm has changed and even the great Simon Property Group, Inc. missed it or was flat footed (note the timing of its Taubman deal on February 10, 2020).

 So for this example, keep in mind that Crate and Barrel is a high quality retailer that is doing well.
-So I am not cherry picking a bad business.
+So I am not cherry picking a bad business here.

 Again, if anyone actively follows consumer stocks, as closely as I do, malls constantly come up in a negative light.
 You often hear (and I am paraphrasing), well, our Strip stores are dramatically outperforming malls stores, so our brand and underlying consumer demand is still healthy.